{{ item.label }}: {{ item.title }}

 • Learn from outstanding practice in delivering the role in practice

-• Reflect on national developments and learning including the RPS Competence Framework for Designated Prescribing Practitioners
+• Reflect on national developments and learning including practical implications of the revision of the RPS Competence Framework for Designated Prescribing Practitioners

 • Understand the required competencies to take on this role

-• Reflect on how becoming a DPP can enhance your own role as a pharmacist prescriber and support the expansion of pharmacist prescribing in your service
+• Reflect on how becoming a DPP can enhance your own role as a pharmacist prescriber and support the expansion of non-medical prescribing in your service

 • Develop your skills as a DPP

-• Understand how you can optimize the period of learning practice
+• Understand how you can optimise the period of learning practice

 • Identify key strategies for coordinating support and ensuring effective governance of the DPP role